neondatabase/website/content/docs/manage/orgs-manage.md

 Only Admins can delete an Organization.
 Before doing so, make sure all projects within the Organization are removed.

-In your Organization's **Settings** page, under the **General** tab, you'll find the **Delete** section.
+In your Organization's **Settings** page, you'll find the **Delete** section.
 It will list any actions you need to take before deletion is allowed.
 For example, if you still have outstanding projects that need to be remove, you'll see:

 ![delete organization](/docs/manage/orgs_delete.png)